HMotaA/ai-PS/06-the-pitch/roadmap.md

 *Your 3-sentence AI strategy from Module 1 vs. what you'd say now:*

 **M1 baseline:**
+Agent Trainer A realistic training platform that provides simulated customer interactions, allowing agents to practice and master their skills in a risk-free enviroment.
+Set Context, Simulate and Evaluate.
+It uses 2 AI Engines:

+AI-Powered customer voice and chat emulation
+Immediate evaluative feedback.

 **Now:**
 Agent Trainer is a Copilot-class AI product serving contact centers — it compounds agent skill with every simulation, not every hire.
 Our moat is not the AI engine; it's the multilingual voice layer, the consulting relationship, and the scenario libraries customers build with us over time.
 The 12–18 month window before platform encroachment is real — we win it by going deeper into vertical workflows faster than any platform can follow.